Cloud Vulnerability DB

 A community-led vulnerabilities database

-LF Edge eKuiper, a lightweight IoT data analytics and stream processing engine for resource-constrained edge devices, was found to contain a critical SQL Injection vulnerability (CVE-2025-54379) in versions before 2.2.1.
-The vulnerability was discovered in the getLast API functionality, affecting the system's data security.
-The issue was disclosed on July 24, 2025, and has been assigned a CVSS v4.0 score of 8.9 (HIGH) (NVD, GitHub Advisory).
+LF Edge eKuiper, a lightweight IoT data analytics and stream processing engine, was found to contain a critical SQL Injection vulnerability (CVE-2025-54379) in versions before 2.2.1.
+The vulnerability was discovered in July 2025 and affects the getLast API functionality of the project.
+This security flaw impacts systems running eKuiper on resource-constrained edge devices (NVD).

 The vulnerability allows unauthenticated remote attackers to execute arbitrary SQL statements on the underlying SQLite database.
-Successful exploitation can lead to data theft, corruption, or deletion, potentially resulting in full database compromise.
-The high severity rating (CVSS v4.0 score of 8.9) reflects the significant potential impact on system security (NVD).
+Successful exploitation can lead to data theft, corruption, or deletion, and potentially full database compromise.
+The attack can be launched remotely without requiring any special privileges (GitHub Advisory).

 Source: This report was generated using AI